rickhull/hello-nix/README.md

 direnv: error /path/to/.envrc is blocked.
 Run `direnv allow` to approve its content
 ```

-Run `direnv allow` and you should now see some direnv output whenever you
+Run `direnv allow`.
-  change into the `hello` directory.
+Now direnv should give positive output when changing to a project dir.

 ## Update project environment